Updated for 2021

 And you can’t miss the drive to Hana, with the chance to pose for a photo in front of a waterfall.
 This tour website has a gallery of photos showing how spectacular it is.

 Hanalei Bay is one of the most beautiful beaches in the world and here’s a webcam to prove it.
-You can also visit Waimea Canyon via this video from Hawaii State Parks.
+You can also visit Waimea Canyon via videos on Youtube.

-Diamond Head is an iconic symbol of Hawaii, and here’s a terrific video someone made of hiking the trail, so you can pretend you got all your steps in.
+Diamond Head is an iconic symbol of Hawaii, and here’s a terrific video someone made of hiking the Diamond Head trail, so you can pretend you got all your steps in.

-The North Shore is famous for surfing beaches, and this video of Pipeline is terrific.
+The North Shore is famous for surfing beaches, and you should be sure to visit Pipeline when you get the chance.

 Some Hawaiian foods have become ubiquitous here on the Mainland, and we’re lucky in Los Angeles to be able to get really good Hawaiian food at many places.